-Step 5 - Charge Freon
+Step 8 - Charge Freon

-Now that you’ve finished installing new refrigerant to your home AC unit, you need to let the Freon flow in to it.
+Now that you’ve finished installing new refrigerant to your home AC unit, you need to let the Freon flow into it.
 To do so, simply turn on the unit and turn it up to the highest setting.
 This will force Freon into your unit, effectively recharging your air conditioner in the process.